 The Red Kite Nebula Crib is a cheaper alternative to a more expensive co-sleeping option such as the Snuzpod (£199.95 on Amazon), except for the fact that it doesn’t rock (although apparently it is not easy to use the rocking option on the Snuzpod while it is attached to the bed).
-I think that on balance I might prefer to spend a little more and buy the foldable Tutti Bambini CoZee crib, which has great reviews.
+Another more expensive but popular crib with good reviews is the foldable Tutti Bambini CoZee Air crib (£219).

 Sybilla is a mum of five who lives on the Essex/Suffolk borders.
 Sybilla tested the crib downstairs in her sitting room and upstairs in her bedroom with her seven-week-old son Benjamin.

 First impressions of the Red Kite Nebula Crib:

 Personally, I think it looks a bit dull and similar to the cots they use in hospital postnatal wards – but some people will love the simple, neutral design.

 It’s better than a Moses basket, with an excellent mattress and cover, however, it’s not as stylish as more expensive cribs.